-The lily has such a shining reputation in the gardening world, other flowers tend to borrow its name to boost their standing.
+The lily has such a shining reputation in the gardening world that other flowers tend to borrow its name to boost their standing.
 However, neither the calla lily nor the day lily are true lilies.
 Only those plants in the Lilium genus may rightly call themselves lilies.
-By planting a variety of lily types, you can achieve a parade of elegant lily blooms from spring until fall for fragrance and cutting.Continue to 2 of 15 below.
+By planting a variety of lily types, you can achieve a parade of elegant lily blooms from spring until fall for fragrance and cutting.

-Today's gardeners are spoiled by the vast number of lilies with upward facing flowers, but that wasn't a given in the 1970's.
-When breeder Leslie Woodriff developed the first Oriental lily to feature flowers that faced the heavens, 'Stargazer' took the gardening (and florist) world by storm.
-Hardy in zones 4-9, this three-foot stunner will perfume your entire garden in July.Continue to 3 of 15 below.
+Today's gardeners are spoiled by the vast number of lilies with upward-facing flowers, but that was not a given in the 1970s.
+When breeder Leslie Woodriff developed the first Oriental lily to feature flowers that faced the heavens, the Stargazer cultivar took the gardening (and florist) world by storm.
+Hardy in zones 4 to 9, this 3-foot stunner will perfume your entire garden in July.

-A grouping of fragrant 'Casablanca' Oriental lilies is a magnificent addition to the white flower garden.
-The substantial, waxy petals stand out in cut flower arrangements, and are especially popular in bridal arrangements.
-Some staking or a sheltered planting site will protect long stems from snapping.Continue to 4 of 15 below.
+A grouping of fragrant Casablanca Oriental lilies is a magnificent addition to the white flower garden.
+The substantial, waxy petals stand out in cut flower arrangements and are especially popular in bridal arrangements.
+Some staking or a sheltered planting site will protect long stems from snapping.

-Avant garde gardeners who crave something different will find it in the Martagon lily.
-The stems bear many layers of flowers in a pagoda-like shape, and are more shade tolerant than most lilies.
-Plant Martagon lilies in the fall, and provide excellent drainage.
-The plants are slow to establish, and may not bloom the first season.Continue to 5 of 15 below.
+Avant-garde gardeners who crave something different will find it in the Martagon lily.
+The stems bear many layers of flowers in a pagoda-like shape.
+They are more shade tolerant than most lilies.
+Plant Martagon lilies in the fall and provide excellent drainage.
+The plants are slow to establish and may not bloom the first season.

 Tiny Bee Lily

-Small but mighty 'Tiny Bee' dwarf Asiatic lilies glow along path edges and in patio containers.
-'Tiny Bee' is an excellent choice for windy areas where taller specimens tend to snap and break.Continue to 6 of 15 below.
+Small but mighty Tiny Bee dwarf Asiatic lilies glow along path edges and in patio containers.
+Tiny Bee is an excellent choice for windy areas where taller specimens tend to snap and break.Continue to 5 of 14 below.

-Two-toned Asiatic lilies like 'Lollipop' look best planted in masses of five to seven or more to draw attention to their spectacular coloration.
-If you provide these lilies with rich, well-drained soil and consistent moisture, you can expect your investment of a few bulbs to grow into many plants over the years.Continue to 7 of 15 below.
+Two-toned Asiatic lilies like the Lollipop variety look best planted in masses of five, seven, or more to draw attention to their spectacular coloration.
+If you provide these lilies with rich, well-drained soil and consistent moisture, you can expect your investment of a few bulbs to grow into many plants over the years.

 07 of 14

 Sometime in March, you may notice containers of beautiful white lilies popping up everywhere, not just in the garden center.
 The so-called "Easter Lily," Lilium longiflorum, is a symbol of purity and rebirth for Christians, but it can grace your garden long after the Easter bunny has left the building.
 Easter lilies have a normal blooming time of late summer, so the plants you bought for your holiday celebration were forced into bloom.
-Plant them in a sunny spot in the garden that has... good drainage.
-They are hardy to USDA growing zone 4, and may return for years with trumpet-shaped blooms on four-foot plants.Continue to 9 of 15 below.
+Plant them in a sunny spot in the garden that has good drainage.
+They are hardy to USDA growing zone 4 and may return for years with trumpet-shaped blooms on 4-foot plants.

-A clear, bright pink lily, 'Acapulco' Oriental lily won't disappoint gardeners who seek exotic perfumes in their summer landscapes.
-The lily leaf beetle is a problem in some areas; if you have a small number of plants you can stop this red pest with determined handpicking.Continue to 11 of 15 below.
+A clear, bright pink lily, the Acapulco Oriental lily will not disappoint gardeners who seek exotic perfumes in their summer landscapes.
+Be on the lookout for the lily leaf beetle, which can be a problem in some areas.
+If you have a small number of plants you can stop this red pest with determined handpicking.

 Some lilies are better suited for the cutting garden than others.
-With the 'Elodie' Asiatic lily, you get all the petals without the bothersome pollen that irritates noses and drifts onto tabletops.Continue to 12 of 15 below.
+With the Elodie Asiatic lily, you get all the petals without the bothersome pollen that irritates noses and drifts onto tabletops.

 Robert Swanson Lily

 What do you get when you combine the fragrance of Oriental lilies with the huge flowers and reliable performance of trumpet lilies?
-An Orienpet lily like 'Robert Swanson' combines the best characteristics of Oriental and trumpet lilies.
-Plant in the fall where the lilies will get at least six hours of sun a day.Continue to 13 of 15 below.
+You get a hybrid Orienpet lily.
+The Robert Swanson lily combines the best characteristics of Oriental and trumpet lilies.
+Plant in the fall where the lilies will get at least six hours of sun a day.

 Tiny Double You Lily

 Lilies are not off limits to gardeners with small plots.
-A dwarf Asiatic lily like 'Tiny Double You' will tuck in to a few square feet in a sunny patch.
-Dwarf lilies have fewer leaves to sacrifice for cutting, so admire these beauties where they grow so plants have energy to form new blossoms next season.Continue to 15 of 15 below.
+A dwarf Asiatic lily like the Tiny Double You cultivar will tuck into a few square feet in a sunny patch.
+Dwarf lilies have fewer leaves to sacrifice for cutting, so admire these beauties where they grow so plants have the energy to form new blossoms next season.

-The intensely colored flowers of Asiatic lily 'Matrix' are mesmerizing.
+The intensely colored flowers of Asiatic lily Matrix are mesmerizing.
 With a high bud count of up to seven flowers per stem, you only need a few bulbs to create a focal point in the early summer landscape.
-The petite 20-inch stalks of 'Matrix' lilies are just right for the container garden.
+The petite 20-inch stalks of Matrix lilies are just right for the container garden.